Walnut & Cinnamon Biscotti

 2. In a medium bowl, whisk together the flour, cornmeal, baking powder, salt, pepper and cinnamon.

 4. Remove the dough from the refrigerator and divide it in two.
 Directly on the lined baking sheet, form each portion into logs about 1½ inches wide and ¾-inch tall.
 (If the dough is sticky, dust your hands with flour.)
 Leave about 4 inches of space between the logs to allow the dough to spread.
 Bake for 20 minutes, then remove from the oven and let cool for 10 minutes.
 Once cool, transfer the cookie logs to a cutting board.
 Using a serrated knife and a sawing motion, cut the logs diagonally into generous ½-inch slices.
 (They will look a little undercooked in the middle.)
-Arrange the cookies, cut side down, back on the lined baking sheet; return to the oven and cook for 5-7 minutes, until lightly golden on the underside.
-Remove the biscotti from the oven and flip over; cook 5-7 minutes more, until lightly golden all over.
+Arrange the cookies, cut side down, back on the lined baking sheet; return to the oven and cook for 5 to 7 minutes, until lightly golden on the underside.
+Remove the biscotti from the oven and flip over; cook 5 to 7 minutes more, until lightly golden all over.
 Let cool on the baking sheet completely before serving.

 5. The cookies will keep in an airtight container for up to a month.